bret-short/note-taker/README.md

 This is the Note-Taker application!

+This application uses Node to activate a local server to store your data as well as the Express framework for the back end of the application.

 This application allows users to access a landing page where a link is visible to a notes page.

 When you reach the note page you are shown all of your existing notes you have saved, or empty fields if no notes have been created yet.